How does a radiologist help your pet?

 Primary care veterinarians may refer their patients to VSCNL for diagnostic imaging or submit radiographs for specialist interpretation.

 Ultrasound technology is an effective tool to improve diagnosis and treatment for your pet.
-We are fortunate to have Dr. Woodland, a board certified Veterinary Radiologist, as part of our team.
+We are fortunate to have Dr. Woodland, a board-certified Veterinary Radiologist, as part of our team.
 Dr. Woodland supports our emergency and surgery departments and also provides referral services to the general practices across the province.
-Your primary care veterinarian can refer to Dr. Woodland as part of the diagnostic process, ensuring the most complete and accurate assessment of your pets condition.
+Your primary care veterinarian can refer to Dr. Woodland as part of the diagnostic process, ensuring the most complete and accurate assessment of the condition of your pet.

 An ultrasound is a very useful tool in veterinary medicine.
 It can be a less-invasive way to diagnose and treat your pet.
 Having your pet’s ultrasound done by Veterinary Radiologist ensures the most thorough and expert exam possible.
 A Radiologist can catch subtle changes a less trained eye may miss.

 It takes years of practice for a veterinarian to fully harness the potential of this tool.
 Dr. Woodland has completed a 4-year residency program with a majority of that time focused on performing and interpreting at least 1000 ultrasound examinations.

 Winter Safety Tip for Your Pet

 Oh the snow!
 Some dogs love to play in the white stuff.
 While it’s easy to get caught up in the excitement, pet owners need to […]